Adoration 4 Adventure’s local guide for visitors to Melbourne, VIC, Australia by A4A guest writer Toni Frazer.

 Melbourne’s Coffee Scene

 Ok, so since Melbourne is famous for its coffee, I had to mention my favourite coffee haunts; as NO visit is complete without a visit to any of these!
-Be sure to stop by for at least a cappuccino or latte at one of these establishments- which continue to top the list every year.
+Be sure to stop by for at least a cappuccino or latte at one of these establishments- which continues to top the list every year.
 You won’t regret it!

 - Brother Bada Budan (359 Little Bourke St, Melbourne)